lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 ![navigation errors](../../assets/nav-errors.png)

-What these errors mean, is that the Navigation Engine did not succesfully generate the correct Selenium code needed to interact with the element of the web page needed to achieve its instruction.
+What these errors mean, is that the Navigation Engine did not successfully generate the correct Selenium code needed to interact with the element of the web page needed to achieve its instruction.

 There can be several reasons for this and this can often be fixed by modifying options relating to the World Model, Retriever or Action Engine.
 For a guide on how to debug navigation errors, see our debugging guide (**coming soon**).